Family Rhythms, Cozy Meals, Simple Home

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Greek yogurt or cottage cheese for additional complete protein
+Greek yogurt or cottage cheese for added, complete protein

 See what other cooks think and share your own tips.